justinnoah/grail/README.md

 # Grail
-Swiss Army Knife tool for developing projects in Monte
+Holy Grail for developing projects in Monte

 ```
 grail <command>